mabudushabohlale-gif/Cybersecurity-Journey/README.md

 Proof of Work: To build a living portfolio that demonstrates my technical writitng skills and hands on experiance to future mentors and employers.

-Knowledge Base: To create a searchable personal library of commands, configurations, and walkthroughs tat i can refer back to at any time.
+Knowledge Base: To create a searchable personal library of commands, configurations, and walkthroughs that i can refer back to at any time.

 ## 📚Topics to be covered
--Ofensive and defensive security
+-Ofensive and defensive security✅

 -Networking fundementals